How to stay organized at the fashion office

 Create a Digital Filing System for Easy Reference

 Fashion offices are often full of digital assets: images, campaign drafts, lookbooks, and samples.
 Establish a clear and concise digital filing system on your computer or cloud storage to streamline access to these files.
-Create folders labeled by project, season, or brand, and stick to a consistent naming convention that makes files easy to find, like “SS24_Campaign” or “Lookbook_Jan.”
-Use Google Drive or Dropbox for shared files that multiple team members may need to access, ensuring everything is stored and named systematically.
+Create folders labeled by project, season, or brand.
+Then, stick to a consistent naming convention that makes files easy to find, like “SS24_Campaign” or “Lookbook_Jan.”
+Use Google Drive or Dropbox for shared files that multiple team members may need to access.
+It ensures that everything is stored and named systematically.

 Keeping Track of Samples and Documents

 Your research, analysis, samples can easily get lost along the way.
 It’s important to keep any document organized.
-Let’s say for example that you’re coordinating a photoshoot or managing samples for press, consider creating an Excel sheet that lists all items, their status, location, and return dates.
+Let’s say for example that you’re coordinating a photoshoot or managing samples for press.
+You need to consider creating an Excel sheet that lists all items, their status, location, and return dates.
 Label samples clearly and organize them by category, such as “Ready-to-Wear,” “Accessories,” or “Footwear,” to prevent items from getting misplaced.
-Make it a habit to check your inventory at the beginning and end of each week, ensuring everything is accounted for.
+Make it a habit to check your inventory at the beginning and end of each week.
+This ensures everything is accounted for.

 Use Time Blocks

-Time blocking is the practice of allocating specific chunks of time to focus on particular tasks or projects, reducing distractions and enhancing focus.
+Time blocking is the practice of allocating specific chunks of time to focus on particular tasks or projects.
+It helps reduce distractions and enhancing focus.
 See for example from 9-10am you’ll be focused on deep creative work where you are working on either mood board creation, trend research, or design sketching.
 From 10-12 you are focused on writing a new fashion article or analyzing the weekly sales (depending on your role).

 Time block your entire day.

-I start by making a list of things I have to get done that week, day or month and I then allocate time to that.
-I also add time block to my personal stuff, so yeah you can find in my agenda even time for my shampoo and Chloe’s (my daughter) things.
-I also personally set reading time for example 20 minutes in the morning or before bed, because otherwise I just procrastinate, if you want to read more I recommend doing the same.
+I start by making a list of things I have to get done that week, day or month.
+Then, I allocate time to that.
+I also add time block to my personal stuff.
+So, yeah you can find in my agenda even time for my shampoo and Chloe’s (my daughter) things.
+Also, I personally set reading time for example 20 minutes in the morning or before bed.
+If not, then I just procrastinate, if you want to read more I recommend doing the same.
 To complete everything, allocate 15–20 minutes at the end of each day for a quick recap.
 Use this time to review what you’ve completed, update your to-do list, and prioritize tasks for the next day.
-It’s an excellent way to stay on top of tasks, reflect on progress, and ensure a smoother start the next morning.
+It’s an excellent way to stay on top of tasks.
+It also helps reflect on progress and ensure a smoother start the next morning.

 Alongside your daily work responsibilities I also recommend to dedicate a small block weekly for professional development.
 In fashion, this might mean reviewing past campaigns to identify successes and areas for improvement or learning new skills (like Excel or a new design software).
 This “learning block” can boost long-term productivity and ensure continuous improvement.